Cancel button

 In serious situations, you should avoid don’t worry because you might cause unnecessary worry.

-If you remove don’t worry and the content still works, than you don’t need to say it.
+If you remove don’t worry and the content still works, then you don’t need to say it.

 Beware of superlatives